Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

                 - Go to dashboard and in resources type recovery and select `backup and site recovery` > create
                     - Assign resource group and vault name, select region
                     - Once the resource is created- you can check it out under resources
-                        - From the left pannel, select site recovery and click prepare infrastructure
             - Prepare infrastructure- specigy source/destination
+                - Once you locate the resource, from the left pannel, select site recovery and click prepare infrastructure (this means downloading and installing `Recovery provider` on hyper V)
+                - Log in to the Azure account from the hyper V and navigate to **site recovery** after selecting the recovery vault resource
+                    - You will have to fill:
+                        - Protection goal: `location: On premesis`, `destination: to Azure`, `performing replication:yes`

             - Select Hyper V site and servers
             - Install Azure site recovery hyper V provider
             - Register hyper V servier